Working with the Picture element

 You see most website images are formatted for desktop viewers with a high resolution to make them look sharp and crisp.
 However, these images are typically too large for mobile phones and tablet users.
 If the file size is enormous, you’ll end up punishing mobile viewers by making them eat up precious bandwidth to download it to their device.
 No Bueno!

 Another common occurrence happens when big pictures with lots of details are sized down on a smaller screen.
 All of the intricacies of the image are lost due it becoming too squished in dimensions.
 Yea, you could try squinting real hard or zooming-in with your fingers, but that’s an effort most viewers are not willing to take and goes against the principles of responsive design.
 Using cropped, optimized versions of the image to suit various layout changes would be the ideal way to go.

 Using the picture element helps to resolve these kinds of design issues.
 Supported by most modern and mobile browsers, the viewer’s browser selects the appropriate version of the image from your resources (say a ginormous overview picture for desktop and a cropped image with smaller file size for mobile) delivering the friendliest version suited for each viewer and their available screen size.
-A cute, interactive example borrowed from our friends at Google is displayed below.
+A cute, interactive example is displayed below.
 Resize your browser to see the cat adapt to the viewport.

 It’s true guys size does matter...when it comes to image file size that is.
-It’s good practice to design for performance and use images that are light weight.
+It’s good practice to design for performance and use images that are lightweight.
 This is especially true when your site uses many images as you want the load time to be as speedy as possible.
-RSD will warn you anytime you add a resource that is larger than 1MB (and that’s too big really), reminding you to optimize that file.
+Optimizing images is the process of decreasing their file size.
+Site Designer will warn you anytime you add a resource that is larger than 1MB (and that’s too big really), reminding you to optimize that file.